-Private Pilot Licence and Recreational Pilot Licence (Aeroplane)
+Private Pilot Licence (Aeroplane)

-A NZDF pilot in current military flying practice in aeroplanes who wishes to apply for the issue of a NZ RPL(A) or PPL(A), must meet the requirements prescribed in Civil Aviation Rule 61.153 or 61.355 for the issue of a PPL or RPL respectively except for the following:
+A NZDF pilot in current military flying practice in aeroplanes who wishes to apply for the issue of a NZ PPL(A), must meet the requirements prescribed in Civil Aviation Rule 61.153 for the issue of a PPL except for the following:

-- 1. Applicants for an RPL(A) need only hold a medical certificate, issued in accordance with rule 44(1) of the Land Transport (Driver Licensing) Rule that is applicable for a Class 2, 3, 4 or 5 drivers licence with passenger endorsement. - 2.
-Military flight time experience may be accepted as meeting the requirements of rule 61.153(a)(3) or 61.355(a)(3) if the pilot produces their pilot log book for assessment by Aspeq and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-3 for a PPL(A) and AC61-20 for RPL(A). - 3.
-The examination pass results gained by a NZDF pilot who has successfully completed at least the basic phase of the NZDF ground and flight training for aeroplanes will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6) or 61.355(a)(4) for the issue of an RPL or PPL(A) except for the required Air Law written examination. - 4.
-NZDF pilots are not required to meet the requirement in CAR 61.153(a)(7) and 61.355(a)(6) to successfully demonstrate competence in a flight test. - 5.
-An RPL(A) or PPL(A) issued under these provisions is not current until the holder has completed a Biennial Flight Review (BFR).
+- 1. Military flight time experience may be accepted as meeting the requirements of rule 61.153(a)(3) if the pilot produces their pilot logbook for assessment by Aspeq and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-3 for a PPL(A). - 2.
+The examination pass results gained by a NZDF pilot who has successfully completed at least the basic phase of the NZDF ground and flight training for aeroplanes will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6) for the issue of a PPL(A) except for the required Air Law written examination. - 3.
+NZDF pilots are not required to meet the requirement in CAR 61.153(a)(7) to successfully demonstrate competence in a flight test. - 4.
+The privileges of the PPL(A) issued under these provisions are not to be exercised until the holder has completed a Biennial Flight Review (BFR) and a type rating in an aeroplane held on the NZ civil aircraft register.

-Private Pilot Licence and Recreational Pilot Licence (Helicopter)
+Private Pilot Licence (Helicopter)

-A NZDF pilot in current military flying practice in helicopters who wishes to apply for the issue of an RPL(H) or NZ PPL(H), must meet the requirements prescribed in Civil Aviation Rule 61.153 or 61.355 for the issue of a PPL(H) or RPL(H) except for the following:
+A NZDF pilot in current military flying practice in helicopters who wishes to apply for the issue of an NZ PPL(H), must meet the requirements prescribed in Civil Aviation Rule 61.153 for the issue of a PPL(H) except for the following:

-- 1. Applicants for an RPL(H) need only hold a medical certificate, issued in accordance with rule 44(1) of the Land Transport (Driver Licensing) Rule that is applicable for a Class 2, 3, 4 or 5 drivers licence with passenger endorsement. - 2.
-Military flight time experience may be accepted as meeting the requirements of rule 61.153(a)(3) or 61.355(a)(3) if the pilot produces their pilot log book for assessment by Aspeq and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-3 for a PPL(H).
-NZDF pilots who have only completed the Augusta A109 Basic Course will be required to provide evidence of gaining an additional 7 hours PIC in helicopters to meet the eligibility requirements of the RPL(H) or PPL(H). - 3.
-The examination pass results gained by a NZDF pilot who has successfully completed at least the first pilot day/night qualification for helicopters will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6) or 61.355(a)(4) for the issue of an RPL(H) or PPL(H) except for the required Air Law written examination. - 4.
-NZDF pilots are not required to meet the requirement in rule 61.153(a)(7) or 61.355(a)(6) to successfully demonstrate competence in a flight test. - 5.
-An RPL or PPL(H) issued under these provisions is not current until the holder has completed a Biennial Flight Review (BFR).
+- 1. Military flight time experience may be accepted as meeting the requirements of rule 61.153(a)(3) if the pilot produces their pilot logbook for assessment by Aspeq and the logbook provides evidence that the pilot has accumulated the minimum flight time experience specified in the rule and detailed in AC61-3 for a PPL(H). - 2.
+The examination pass results gained by a NZDF pilot who has successfully completed at least the first pilot day/night qualification for helicopters will be accepted as approved equivalents to the written examinations required by rule 61.153(a)(6) or PPL(H) except for the required Air Law written examination. - 3.
+NZDF pilots are not required to meet the requirement in rule 61.153(a)(7) to successfully demonstrate competence in a flight test. - 4.
+The privileges of the PPL(H) issued under these provisions are not to be exercised until the holder has completed a Biennial Flight Review (BFR) and a type rating in a helicopter held on the NZ civil aircraft register.